Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Experiment

 \subsubsection{Manipulation of HFEQs}

 In the next, we further demonstrate the manipulation of HFEQ dimensionality through controlling delay times $\tau_H$ in HOM interference.

 As illustrated in Fig. \ref{setup_detail}, the time delay in HOM interference is controlled by introducing a phase difference between orthogonally polarized photons using PM fibers of different lengths.
 To induce different time delays, we sequentially replaced the PM fiber with lengths of 3, 8, and 11 meters.
-Through ToFS and coincidence counting measurements, we clearly observe that as the PM fiber length increases, the spectral modulation frequency also increases, as shown in Fig. \ref{TPI_7_11bin} (a)-(c).
+Through ToFS and coincidence counting measurements, we clearly observe that as the PM fiber length increases, the spectral modulation frequency also increases, as shown in Figs. \ref{TPI_7_11bin}(a)-\ref{TPI_7_11bin}(c).
 This implies the enhancement of the time delay of HOM interference, thereby increasing the dimensionality of the HFEQs.

-From the spectral profiles shown in Fig. \ref{TPI_7_11bin} (a)-(c), the mode spacings are 60.4, 36.2, and 30.3 GHz, corresponding to $\tau_H=8.27, 13.8,$ and $16.5$ ps, respectively (Appendix \ref{fitting}).
+From the spectral profiles shown in Figs. \ref{TPI_7_11bin}(a)-\ref{TPI_7_11bin}(c), the mode spacings are 60.4, 36.2, and 30.3 GHz, corresponding to $\tau_H=8.27, 13.8,$ and $16.5$ ps, respectively (Appendix \ref{fitting}).
 Accordingly, the dimensionalities of the HFEQs can be approximately determined as $D = 7, 9,$ and $11$.
-Furthermore, the frequency correlations of TPESs modulated by different HOM settings were verified through TPI measurements, as shown in Fig. \ref{TPI_7_11bin} (d)-(f).
+Furthermore, the frequency correlations of TPESs modulated by different HOM settings were verified through TPI measurements, as shown in Fig. \ref{TPI_7_11bin}(d)-\ref{TPI_7_11bin}(f).
 Notably, TPESs modulated under different HOM conditions still exhibit clear TPI, with visibilities of $97.6\%$, $99.0\%$, and $97.3\%$, respectively, after subtracting background noise, which demonstrated the high frequency-entanglement of those HFEQs.

-Finally, similar to Fig. \ref{TPI_5bin}(d), we further verify the frequency correlation of individual frequency bins in the prepared HFEQs, with the results presented in Fig. \ref{TPI_7_11bin}(g)-(i).
-As expected, due to background noise, the interference visibility of HFEQs decreases for frequency bins farther from the central frequency.
-However, after subtracting accidental and dark counts, the visibility recovers to approximately 95\%–99\%.
-By confirming that the frequency correlations of all frequency bins in HFEQs for $D=7, 9$, and 11 exceed the classical limit of 70.7\%, we validate the strong frequency entanglement of the generated HFEQs.
-Furthermore, these results highlight the capability of our setup to control the dimensionality of HFEQs, demonstrating its potential for high-dimensional quantum information processing.
+Finally, similar to Fig. \ref{TPI_5bin}(d), we further verify the frequency correlation of individual frequency bins in the prepared HFEQs, with the results presented in Figs. \ref{TPI_7_11bin}(g)-\ref{TPI_7_11bin}(i).
+As expected, due to existing background counts, the interference visibility of HFEQs decreases for frequency bins farther from the central frequency.
+However, after subtracting accidental and dark counts, the visibility improves to approximately 95\%-99\%, confirming that the frequency correlations across all frequency bins in the HFEQs for \(D = 7\), 9, and 11 exceed the classical threshold of 70.7\%.
+This result further validates the strong frequency entanglement present in the generated HFEQs.
+Furthermore, these results highlight the capability of our setup to control the dimensionality of HFEQs, demonstrating its great potential for HD QIP.